 GENERAL EDUCATION PILLARS

-CHOOSING YOUR GENERAL EDUCATION COURSES.
+CHOOSING YOUR GENERAL EDUCATION COURSES

-FIRST PILLAR: INTEGRATED KNOWLEDGE
+add remove FIRST AREA PILLARS: INTEGRATED KNOWLEDGE

 Respect: How can you get along with and learn from people who aren’t like you?
 Build critical skills in understanding conflict and practicing respect by exploring the rich variety of humanity through culture, religion, and creative works.

-SECOND PILLAR: ENGAGED LEARNING
+add remove SECOND AREA PILLARS: ENGAGED LEARNING

 Service: In what ways am I a part of my community?
 Participate in courses that encourage “real world” relevance, engage problem-solving, and build understanding toward complex community relationships.